 Half your office is away.
 It’s like a plague has passed through.
 “What’s happened here?” you whisper, staring across the desolate desks.
 At first, you’ll avidly stalk your absent colleagues on social media.
 In the long run, though, you may end up getting more work done – a quiet office can be more productive.

 It will be fun, they say.
 We’ll all go to the park at 4pm, they say.
 It’s just a game of rounders, they say.
 You either take it too seriously and aggressively slide-tackle second base, or you hate every minute – but still feel tears of injustice when marketing win by just one point.

 Someone braves the supermarket and brings everyone back an ice cream, which you eat at your desk.
 Like a calving glacier, the ice cream immediately sheds a sheet of chocolate onto your keyboard.
 You accidentally make eye contact with someone as you lick the remnants off your arm.
 You stare out of the window and try and mentally teleport to a beach.
 Your hands are sticky for the rest of the day.

 But it’s not all bad.
 Long evenings, barbecues and being outdoors await clocking off.
 Is it just you, or is everyone in a better mood?
 The roads can be a bit quieter in school holidays and office life takes on a more relaxed pace once you know your client has gone on holiday.
 Sorry: summer, you aren’t so bad after all.

 Plus, some employers even offer flexible working hours, so you can start earlier in the morning and finish early enough to catch the best of the weather.
-Now, that’s worth waking up for.- By Oliver, at Perkbox.
+Now, that’s worth waking up for.- By Hannah Sims, editor at Perkbox.

 Share this on...